Andy Roddick: Early life

-Roddick was born on August 30, 1982, in Omaha, Nebraska, the youngest son of Blanche Corell, a school teacher, and Jerry Roddick, a businessman.
+Roddick was born on August 30, 1982, in Omaha, Nebraska, the youngest son of Blanche (née Corell), a school teacher, and Jerry Roddick, a businessman.
 Roddick has two older brothers, Lawrence and John, who were both promising tennis players at a young age.

 Roddick lived in Austin, Texas, from ages 4 to 11, and then moved to Boca Raton, Florida, in the interest of his brother's tennis career, attending SEK Boca Prep International School, and graduating in 2000.
 Roddick also took high school classes online through the University of Nebraska High School.

 Career

 1997–2000: Juniors

 Roddick considered quitting competitive tennis at age 17 when he had a losing streak in the juniors.
 His coach Tarik Benhabiles talked him into giving tennis four more months of undivided attention.
 Roddick finished as the No. 6 junior in the U.S. in 1999, and as the No. 1 junior in the world in 2000.
 He won six world junior singles titles and seven world junior doubles titles, and won the US Open and Australian Open junior singles titles in 2000.